Regulation on Sexual and Gender-Based Harassment and Other Forms of Interpersonal Violence - Interim

-One should be cautious before engaging in Sexual Contact or Sexual Intercourse when either party has been drinking alcohol or using other drugs.
+One should be cautious before engaging in sexual activity when either party has been drinking alcohol or using other drugs.
 The introduction of alcohol or other drugs creates ambiguity for either party as to whether Consent has been sought or given.
-If one has doubt about either party’s level of intoxication, the safe thing to do is to forego all sexual activity
+If one has doubt about either party’s level of intoxication, the safe thing to do is to forego all sexual activity.

 Being impaired by alcohol or other drugs is no defense to any violation of this regulation.

 9.2.
 Sexual Exploitation occurs when an individual takes non‐consensual or abusive sexual advantage of another for his/her own advantage or benefit, or to benefit or advantage anyone other than the one being exploited, and that behavior does not otherwise constitute one of the other Prohibited Conduct offenses in this Regulation.
 Examples of sexual exploitation include but are not limited to any of the following:

 9.2.1.
 Causing the incapacitation of another person (through alcohol, drugs, or any other means) for the purpose of compromising that person’s ability to give Consent to sexual activity;